 Price helped Coach J.D.
 Jordan and Alief Taylor High School in Houston to a 10-2 record and a trip to the second round of the Class 5A state playoffs in 2010.
 Price’s play was a key part of an explosive offense that averaged 39.6 points per game and topped the 40-point barrier seven times during the 2010 season.
 For his play, Price earned second-team Class 5A all-state honors.
 Price also stood out during his junior season, helping the team to a 9-4 record and a trip to the third round of the 5A playoffs.
 Price was regarded as one of the top 70 offensive guard prospects in the country by both Scout and ESPN.
 Price only visited Nebraska, but also had offers from Baylor, Rice and UTEP.

 Price was born on Oct.
 3, 1994, and was one of the youngest signees ever for Nebraska.
 Givens is the son of Edithmary Price.
-He has been named to the Nebraska Scholar-Athlete Honor Roll four times.
+He was named to the Nebraska Scholar-Athlete Honor Roll five times.
 Price has volunteered his time with Husker Heroes, Husker Hotline, Uplifting Athletes, Make-A-Wish and local hospital visits.

 » Games Started– 3 (3 in 2014)